Adding very large objects to a project’s Cloud Object Storage

 - The Cloud Object Storage API

-- The FTP client called Cyberduck
+- An FTP client

 Load data in multiple parts by using the Cloud Object Storage API